chintran27/Reed/README.md

   - In the configure file /client/config, specify the storage nodes line by line with [IP]:[port]

-	Example: you have run 2 servers with "./SERVER [port]" on machines:
+	Example: you have run 4 servers with "./SERVER [port]" on machines:
     - 192.168.0.30 with port 11030
     - 192.168.0.31 with port 11031
+    - 192.168.0.32 with port 11032
+    - 192.168.0.33 with port 11033

-    If you want 2 of them act as datastore, and one of them also be keystore, you first specify "n=2" in /client/util/conf.hh, and enter the keystore ip and port.
+    If you want 2 of them act as datastore, one of them be keystore and the last on as key manager, you first specify "n=2" in /client/util/conf.hh, also enter the keystore's and keymanager's ips and ports.

-		you also need to specify the ip and port in config with following format:
+		you also need to specify the ip and port of data store in config with following format:

 			192.168.0.30:11030
 			192.168.0.31:11031

-		(the keystore must be one of these settings)
+		(the actual order does not matter)

   -(Optional) In the configure class of client, /client/util/conf.hh
     - set chunk and secure parameters following the comments